Waiting for Bus 6

 Blake

-That only makes sense if we are just characters in a play written by someone else.
+That only makes sense if instead of you writing this play we're just characters in a play written by someone else.

 Alex